tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Understanding volatility is also important to banks as loan failures can occur in a cluster.
 Assets must exceed liabilities, so regulators and banks alike create forecast models for asset volatility.

 Explain that GARCH models volatility.
-Open the slideshow and summarize the key features of the ARMA model (Slide 8):
+Open the slideshow and summarize the key features of the ARMA model:

 * An autoregressive component in which future values are predicted based on past values.
 In this model, values are a function of time.

 * A moving average component in which future values are predicted based on past errors.

-Explain that GARCH models are structured similarly, but to predict volatility (Slide 10):
+Explain that GARCH models are structured similarly, but to predict volatility:

 * As with ARMA models, there are autoregressive and moving average components.

-Formalize the term volatility (Slides 11-12):
+Formalize the term volatility:

 * In this context, volatility is the change in variance across a time series.